boazsegev/iodine/README.md

 end
 ```

-Since the master / root process doesn't handle any requests (it only handles pub/sub and house-keeping), it's memory map and process data shouldn't be as affected and the new worker processes should be healthier and more performant.
+#### How does Hot Restart Work?

+This will only work with cluster mode (even if using only 1 worker, but not when using 0 workers).

+The main process schedules new workers to spawn and signals the old ones to shut down.
+The code is (re)loaded by the worker (child) processes (the main process never loads the app).
+Any other option would have resulted in code artifacts during the upgrade.

+The old workers won't accept new connections but will complete any existing requests and may even continue to respond to existing clients if they already pipelined their requests.
+These responses will use the old version of the app.

+The new workers will reload the app code (including reloading all the of gems except for `iodine` itself) and start accepting and responding to new clients.

+You will have both groups of workers with both versions of your code running for a short amount of time while older clients are served, but once the rotation is complete you should be running only the new code (and workers).

+**Caveats**:

+- It's important to note that slower clients that hadn't sent their full request will be disconnected.
+This is a side effect I didn't address for security reasons.
+I did not wish to allow maliciously slow clients to perpetually block the child process from restarting.

+- Also, a child that doesn't finish processing and sending the response within 15 seconds will be terminated without the full response being sent (this is controlled by the `FIO_IO_SHUTDOWN_TIMEOUT` compilation flag that defaults to `15000` milliseconds).
+This, again, is a malicious slow client concern, but also imposes some requirements on the web app code.

+#### Optimizing for Memory Instead

-**Note**: using the `--preload` or `-warmup` options will disable hot code swapping and save memory by loading the application to the root process (leveraging the copy-on-write memory OS feature).
+Using the `--preload` or `-warmup` options will disable hot code swapping and save memory by loading the application to the root process (leveraging the copy-on-write memory OS feature).
+It will also disable any ability to update the app without restarting iodine (useful, e.g., when using a container and load balancer for hot restarts).

 ### Client Support